1. Advice for overseas visitors and students, living/studying in the South Yorkshire police area

 You are advised not to carry the Police Registration Certificate (PRC) with you but to keep it in a safe place together with your passport/travel documents.
 If you are asked to produce the PRC, you will be given 48 hours in which to do so at any police station.

 Any changes in your circumstances will need to be reported to the police and your PRC updated accordingly see section 8 for more details

 5. What if I’m already registered with another police force?

 If you have already registered in a different police force area, you will need to ‘transfer’ to South Yorkshire.
-Please complete a Foreign National transfer form, which you can download from this website and take it to your nearest police station (addresses and opening times) with the documents listed on the form (passport / visa / university or employment letter / accommodation contract for the new address & your police registration certificate) and photocopies of all documents.
+Please complete a Overseas Visitor transfer form, which you can download from this website and take it to your nearest police station (addresses and opening times) with the documents listed on the form (passport / visa / university or employment letter / accommodation contract for the new address & your police registration certificate) and photocopies of all documents.

 There is no fee to pay, as we will update your existing police certificate.

 6. Will my spouse and children have to register?

 1. All overseas visitors from countries listed in section 1 who are aged sixteen years or over normally have to register.